BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Biologically-Enhanced Artificial Neuronal Assembly Regularization

 \section{Biologically-Enhanced Artificial Neuronal Assembly Regularization}

-In this section, we first propose the overall objective of Biologically-Enhanced Artificial Neuronal Assembly (BEAN) regularization inspired by neuroscience and graph theories.
-And then we propose the necessities for implementing it on DNNs, which are \textit{Layer-wise Neuron Correlation} to model the implicit correlations and dependencies between neurons within the same layer and \textit{Layer-wise Neuron Co-activation Divergence} to characterize the co-activation rate between neurons.
+This section describes the overall objective of Biologically-Enhanced Artificial Neuronal Assembly (BEAN) regularization as well as the implementation of BEAN on DNNs, as \textit{Layer-wise Neuron Correlation and Co-activation Divergence} to model the implicit dependencies between neurons within the same layer.